 The other new piece to the Dragon Age mythos is the inclusion of online multiplayer.
 Built similarly to Mass Effect 3, players will create an online avatar based on pre-built classes.
 Each of these are based on the previous games’ specialization classes.
 Once that’s done, together up to four players run through dungeons in an attempt to reach the end and kill the main boss.
 It’s not a bad experience and the multiplayer aspect even uses the crafting and inventory aspect from the single-player experience.
 It’s just a major pain to try and unlock the additional classes as their armor must either be crafted or found and neither is a simple task.

 Dragon Age: Inquisition is perhaps one of the best RPGs I have ever played.
 It combines a number of excellent elements and stuffs them into a huge game.
 It’s got a little something for everyone and enough meat to the game that it’ll keep them going.
-Fans of the series will not be disappointed and those wanting to jump in will be awed.Note: The Dragon Age: Inquisition review was written based on a retail Xbox One version of the game.
+Fans of the series will not be disappointed and those wanting to jump in will be awed.Note: Dragon Age: Inquisition was reviewed on Xbox One.
+A physical copy of the game purchased by SelectButton.